Remora: Use for fishing

 Some cultures use remoras to catch turtles.
 A cord or rope is fastened to the remora's tail, and when a turtle is sighted, the fish is released from the boat; it usually heads directly for the turtle and fastens itself to the turtle's shell, and then both remora and turtle are hauled in.
 Smaller turtles can be pulled completely into the boat by this method, while larger ones are hauled within harpooning range.
 This practice has been reported throughout the Indian Ocean, especially from eastern Africa near Zanzibar and Mozambique, and from northern Australia near Cape York and Torres Strait.

 Similar reports come from Japan and from the Americas.
 Some of the first records of the "fishing fish" in the Western literature come from the accounts of the second voyage of Christopher Columbus.
 However, Leo Wiener considers the Columbus accounts to be apocryphal: what was taken for accounts of the Americas may have been, in fact, notes Columbus derived from accounts of the East Indies, his desired destination.

-Mythology
+In human culture

-In ancient times, the remora was believed to stop a ship from sailing.
+In ancient times, the remora was thought to stop a ship from sailing.
 In Latin, remora means "delay", while the genus name Echeneis comes from Greek ἔχειν, echein ("to hold") and ναῦς, naus ("a ship").
 In a notable account by Pliny the Elder, the remora is blamed for the defeat of Mark Antony at the Battle of Actium and, indirectly, for the death of Caligula.

-A modern version of the story is given by Jorge Luis Borges in Book of Imaginary Beings (1957).
+The remora is represented in the world of Pokémon as Remoraid (#0223).
+It was introduced in the Generation II games in 1999, with the Pokédex entry in Pokémon Silver describing a mutualistic relationship between Remoraid and Mantine, which resembles a Manta ray.